DFE-Digital/teaching-vacancies-design-history/app/posts/2024-01-05-removing-the-word-count-when-hiring-staff-are-entering-information-about-a-role.md

 To help this, we have removed the word count limit from all textareas on the about the role page on the job listing journey.

-This will give hiring staff more flexibility when explaining the role.
+This will give hiring staff more flexibility when providing information about a role.
 It may also make the process faster given some hiring staff are copying and pasting a pre-written advert.

 ## User needs